 - Allergic reaction or itching around the cheeks

 What Is The Cost Of A Cheek Filler?

-The cost of a cheek filler will vary depending on what clinic you get it at, what kind of dermal filler material is used, and also how much of the filler you get.
+The cost of a cheek filler will vary depending on what clinic you get it at, what kind of dermal filler material you get, and also how much of the filler you need.

 If you on the other hand go for a collagen stimulating filler (polylactic acid), this is likely to be a bit more expensive.
 This will in most cases cost from about £700 to £1,400 for a complete treatment.

 It is also possible to get a fat based cheek filler, and this will normally have a price of about £1,700 to £3,400.

 Is There Any Aftercare After A Cheek Filler?

 After your cheek filler treatment, you can continue with your day more or less as normal.